Mubarokahh/Mubarokahh/README.md

 - 📫 You can reach me: barakatidris01@gmail.com
 - 😄 Pronouns:she/her
 -  A devOp Engeneer swith a passion for bridging the gap between development and operations infrastructure automation and cloud engineering.
+-   I’m looking to collaborate on any open-source projects.

 ------------